Please enable JavaScript in your browser to use this page.

 Grants are available to individual artists and makers, community events and local and national festivals.

 The Foundation also provides free and affordable studios and workspaces in the Scottish Borders.
-It also offers funded and self-funded residencies throughout the year.
+Further, it offers funded and self-funded residencies throughout the year.

-The Foundation’s inaugural round of grant funding will support projects, people, and organisations that align with three key areas:
+The Foundation’s funding will support projects, people, and organisations that align with three key areas:

-Further information, guidance, frequently asked questions and details about how to apply is available on the Foundation’s website.
+Further information, guidance and details about how to apply is available on the Foundation’s website.